underdogbytes/underdogbytes/README.md

 <br/>

 ## 📕 Organized List of Projects at this Github ✨
-Yeah, I know how sucks to go into someone's github and wonder: what repo should I open?
+Yeah, I know how sucks to go into someone's github and wonder: what repo should I open?<br>
 So as Jack the Ripper would say: let's go by parts! 🔪

 <details>